hammerheim-game/hammerheim-rules/3-warbands.md

 Hide in Shadow: enemy attempting to detect a Wood Elf with this skill must halve his inniative
 Confused: Gains the Hatred rule of all Forest Spirits.

-### Starting the game

-#### Pre-battle sequence

-Although you can simply decide with your opponent which scenario you want to play, most players prefer to generate their scenarios randomly.
-To do this, work your way through the following sequence before the battle.
-1 The player with the lowest warband rating rolls on the Scenario table to determine which scenario is played.
-In the scenarios where there is an attacker and a defender, the same player may choose which he is.
-2 Roll for warriors with old battle wounds to see whether they can take part or not.
-3 Set up the terrain and warbands according to the rules for the scenario you are playing.
-The more buildings the better, so you should place all the terrain you have.

-#### Rules for playing multiplayer games

-Size of playing area: Multiplayer Mordheim obviously requires more room to play.
-While Mordheim normally plays fine in a 4'x4' area, the size of the playing area for multiplayer games should be at least 4'x6'.
-This is important for set-up as detailed below.
-Attackers and defenders: In scenarios where attackers and defenders are defined, the defender is the player whose warband has the highest rating.
-If more than one warband have the same highest rating, the defender will be the one among them whose warband includes the most models.
-If there is still a tie, roll a dice to determine who gets to be the defender.
-There is only ever one defender, all the other warbands are the attackers.
-Setting up the warbands: In scenarios where there is a defender, that player sets up his warband first.
-To determine who among the attacking warbands sets up next (or among all the warbands in a scenario without defined attackers and defenders), each player rolls a D6.
-The player with the highest roll sets up next and the remaining players set up in order of descending dice rolls.

-When it is his turn to set up his warband, each player must choose one segment of table edge (see the diagram above for what constitutes a ‘segment’) and set up his warband within 6" of it.
-No player may start a member of his warband within 6" of a member of another warband.
-Note that some scenarios will have special set-up rules (usually for the defender) which are different from the above.
-Any such variation will be noted in the rules for that scenario.
-Order of play: After all warbands have been set up, players must determine the order of play.
-Players should be arrayed about the table by their set-up segment (see above).
-Each player rolls a D6.
-The player with the highest roll gets the first turn.
-Play proceeds clockwise around the table from there.

-Shooting into close combat: Unlike in the regular Mordheim rules, it is possible to shoot into close combat in multiplayer games, just as long as the shooters belong to a different warband than the models involved in the Close Combat.
-Enemies in a combat are not considered the closest enemy for the purposes of being the closest target for shooting, though unless their combat runs the risk of hitting your own allies you may target them anyway.
-Randomise any missile hits between the target and any models in close combat with him.
-Close combat involving multiple warbands: In multiplayer Mordheim it is quite possible that one warband member gets charged by models from two or more opposing warbands.
-When this occurs, a model will fight during the Close Combat phase of each model it is fighting.
-This can give a model many attacks during a cycle of player turns but any model that has been ganged up on in this way is probably done for in any case!
-Routing warbands: Unlike normal games of Mordheim, one warband failing its Rout test (or having all of its models taken out of action) does not necessarily end the game.
-Unless there are special victory conditions noted in the rules for the scenario you are using, a multiplayer game will last until there is only one warband left on the table.
-The player whose warband stays on the table for the longest is normally the winner, though in some scenarios the winner might be the warband leaving the table first, as it achieves its objective and leaves the scene!